- Customer base approaching 500 with growth in North America and Asia

 While Covid-19 presents a significant economic challenge, the company continues to invest profits and funds from its $80 million Series E completed in January back into the business to drive expansion.
 Product innovation is a significant focus, and the company has committed to spend £40 million to improve SME’s ability to move money around the world, including £10 million million from a British Competitions Remedies (BCR) grant.

 “Covid-19 has further revealed just how underserved SMEs are by the traditional banking system”, said Mike Laven.
-“We recognise it has been a difficult year for many, and we have worked hard to support our clients, both new and old with a global payments platform which enhances their working capital and enables them to trade efficiently.”
+“We recognize it has been a difficult year for many, and we have worked hard to support our clients, both new and old with a global payments platform which enhances their working capital and enables them to trade efficiently.”

 Currencycloud continued to onboard customers to its global multi-currency wallet, Currencycloud Spark, with more than 20% of customers actively using it within six months of launch.
 It enables banks and Fintechs to provide multi-currency accounts in more than 35 currencies for business customers, significantly reducing barriers for SMEs to trade internationally.